kordless/swarm-ghost/README.md

 	cd swarm-ghost

 #### Backups
-If you don't want backups enabled or don't have an S3 bucket setup on [Amazon AWS](https://aws.amazon.com/), you can [skip to here](https://github.com/kordless/swarm-ghost#giant-swarm-and-docker-check-no-backups-skip-to-here).

-Backups run from a cronjob on the Ghost container every 6 hours.
+Backups run from a cronjob on the Ghost container every 12 hours.
 The cronjob will zip up the mysql database and upload it to your S3 bucket.
 If you want to change the default backup schedule, you can edit the **cron.conf** file before deploying:

-	0 0,6,12,18 * * * /ghost/backup.sh
+	0 0,12 * * * /ghost/backup.sh

-Here's a crontab file [reference](0 0,6,12,18 * * * /ghost/backup.sh).
+Here's a crontab file [reference](http://www.adminschoice.com/crontab-quick-reference).

 #### AWS Setup
 To start, you'll need to create a new user in your AWS account.
 To start, navigate to the [AWS Console](https://console.aws.amazon.com/) and then follow these steps: